Sage-Bionetworks/schemas-test/README.md

 }
 ```

+Templates for adding new terms are included in the `term-templates/` folder.

 To register these schemas in Synapse, we need to slightly modify their format
 and nest the schema inside of some additional JSON that Synapse requires.
 `synapsify-format.sh` converts them to the correct format by adding and stores